 Recent personal news

-- I will give a talk on the SPINN project at Google DeepMind in August 2016.
+- I gave a talk on the SPINN project at Google DeepMind in August 2016.

 - Our paper on SPINN, a deep learning model for natural language understanding, has been accepted to ACL 2016.
-I will present it at the conference in Berlin with Sam Bowman in August 2016.
+Sam Bowman and I presented the work at the conference in Berlin in August 2016.